kubeflow/website/content/en/docs/components/multi-tenancy/getting-started.md

   name: userid@email.com   # replace with the email of the user from your Active Directory case sensitive
 ```

-Create a servicerolebinding.yaml file with the following content on your local machine:
+Create an authorizationpolicy.yaml file with the following content on your local machine:

 ```
-apiVersion: rbac.istio.io/v1alpha1
+apiVersion: security.istio.io/v1beta1
-kind: ServiceRoleBinding
+kind: AuthorizationPolicy
 metadata:
   annotations:
     role: edit
     user: userid@email.com # replace with the email of the user from your Active Directory case sensitive
-  generation: 1
   name: user-userid-email-com-clusterrole-edit
-  # Ex: if the user email is lalith.vaka@kp.org the name should be user-lalith-vaka-kp-org-clusterrole-edit
-  # Note: if the user email is Lalith.Vaka@kp.org from your Active Directory, the name should be user-lalith-vaka-kp-org-clusterrole-edit
-  namespace: profileName # replace with the namespace/profile name that you are adding contribbitors to
+  namespace: profileName # replace with the namespace/profile name that you are adding contributors to
 spec:
-  roleRef:
-    kind: ServiceRole
-    name: ns-access-istio
-  subjects:
+  rules:
-  - properties:
+  - when:
+    - key: request.headers[kubeflow-userid] # for GCP, use x-goog-authenticated-user-email instead of kubeflow-userid for authentication purpose
+      values:
-      request.headers[kubeflow-userid]: accounts.google.com:userid@email.com   # replace with the email of the user from your Active Directory case sensitive
+      - userid@email.com # replace with the email of the user from your Active Directory case sensitive
-      # for GCP, use x-goog-authenticated-user-email instead of kubeflow-userid for authentication purpose
-status: {}
 ```

 Run the following command to create the corresponding contributor resources:

 ```
-kubectl create -f rolebinding.yaml kubectl create -f servicerolebinding.yaml
+kubectl create -f rolebinding.yaml kubectl create -f authorizationpolicy.yaml
 ```

 The above command adds a contributor *userid@email.com* to the profile named *profileName*.
 The contributor